+Become a Programmer, Motherfucker.
 If you don't know how to code, then you can learn even if you think you can't.

 Sapiosexual.
 Facts about Sleeping | YOUTH FRENZY.
 Sleeping is the best leisure activity of many of us.It is famous for sleep that it can even grab one on throns.
-If you want to know the importance of sleep, then ask that to a medical student.
-He will tell you that its most precious present from God.

 Data Center Knowledge » News and analysis about data centers, cloud computing, managed hosting and disaster recovery.
 Scientists create most powerful non-nuclear battery ever.
 The chemical xenon difluoride is normally a mild-mannered white powder, but when you crush it with the pressure of 1 million times our atmosphere, it turns into a super substance.
 Due to some weird science, all the energy used to crush that stuff is stored inside its chemical bonds, making it a terrific energy storage device.

+In layman's terms, that would be a battery.
+Of course, it's not going to be easy to apply 1,000,000 atmospheres worth of pressure to this caustic and stinky powder that's normally used to etch circuits on silicon.
+To withstand that kind of pressure, you need a tiny 2-by-3-inch compartment lined with a couple of diamond anvils.
+23 incredible new technologies you’ll see by 2021.
+Quantum Levitation Will Blow Your Mind.
 Let me preface this by dispelling any thought that you might have that I know anything about the quantum physics that makes all of this possible: I don’t know anything about the Quantum physics that makes this possible.